study-ORCATech-cloud/cicd-labs/GitHub-Actions/README.md

 This section of the **CI/CD Automation Labs** repository is dedicated to mastering **GitHub Actions** — GitHub's built-in automation and CI/CD platform.

-These labs will guide you through automating builds, tests, deployments, and managing workflows across various types of projects.
+These labs will guide you through automating builds, tests, deployments, and managing workflows across various types of projects using complete, production-ready workflow configurations.

 ---